Skip to main content

 You are encouraged to make adjustments to the project as you see fit — part of the fun in game-making is bringing your unique concepts to life!

-Step 1: Set Up the Camera
+Set Up the Camera

 Add the Flash Visual Effect

-We know that a real life camera flashes briefly when taking a photo.
+We know that a real-life camera flashes briefly when taking a photo.
 In XRCC, we can achieve this by turning the camera on, adding a small delay, and then turning it off.

-1. Select Camera > Flashlight.
+1. Select Camera > Flashlight then switch to the Behaviour tab.

-1. For the new behavior group, set Toggle Action to true and rename it as Flash.
+1. For the new behaviour group, set Toggle Action to true and rename it as Flash.
 We have just added a Flash action to the camera flashlight.
 Then, implement the flash logic with the following nodes:

 Equip the Camera